 Role Type of Authentication Authentication Strength Crypto-Officer Password Passwords are required to be at least 8 characters long.
 The password requirement is enforced by the Security Policy.
 The maximum password length is 64 characters.
 Alphanumeric characters can be used with repetition, which gives a total of 62 characters to choose from.
-The chance of a random attempt falsely succeeding is 1:62 , or 1:218,340,105,584,896.
+The chance of a random attempt falsely succeeding is 1:62 8 , or 1:218,340,105,584,896.
 Common Access Card The Common Access Card has a maximum password length of 128 characters.
 However, one time passwords are required to be at least 8 characters long.
 The password requirement is enforced by the Security Policy.
 Alphanumeric characters can be used with repetition, which gives a total of 62 characters to choose from.
-The chance of a random attempt falsely succeeding is 1:62 , or 1:218,340,105,584,896.
+The chance of a random attempt falsely succeeding is 1:62 8 , or 1:218,340,105,584,896.
 User Password Passwords are required to be at least 6 characters long.
 The password requirement is enforced by the Security Policy.
 The maximum password length is 64 characters.
 Alphanumeric characters can be used with repetition, which gives a total of 62 characters to choose from.
-The chance of a random attempt falsely succeeding is 1:62 , or 1: 56,800,235,584.
+The chance of a random attempt falsely succeeding is 1:62 6 , or 1: 56,800,235,584.
 Network User Password, Certificate, or IP Address Passwords are required to be at least 6 characters long.
 The password requirement is enforced by the Security Policy.
 The maximum password length is 64 characters.
 Alphanumeric characters can be used with repetition, which gives a total of 62 characters to choose from.
-The chance of a random attempt falsely succeeding is 1:62 , or 1:56,800,235,584.
-Certificates used as part of TLS, SSH, and IKE /IPsec are at a minimum 1024 bits.
-The chance of a random attempt falsely succeeding is 1:2 , or 1:120,893 x 10 .
-The module also authenticates network users by IP address via firewall rules.
+The chance of a random attempt falsely succeeding is 1:62 6 , or 1:56,800,235,584.
+Certificates used as part of TLS, SSH, and IKE 6 /IPsec

-&lt;sup>6 IKE - Internet Key Exchange
+6 IKE - Internet Key Exchange